0ice-Rye/Individual-Assignment_Gluttonous-Snake/pythonProject/Snake/README.md

 # Individual-Assignment_Gluttonous-Snake
-Q-learning Gluttonous Snake
-# Snake RL - Q-learning based Snake AI
+# Gluttonous Snake - Q-learning based Snake AI

 This project is a reinforcement learning game that uses the Q-learning algorithm to train a snake AI.
 The game includes food (gems) and poison elements.
 The AI needs to learn to eat food and avoid poison.
 The game interface supports manual control, AI demonstration, dynamic speed, pause, real-time action/reward display, and more.